CATE Estimation With Potential Outcome Imputation From Local Regression: Introduction

-In this paper, we utilize contrastive learning to identify the individuals from the original dataset whose counterfactual outcomes can be reliably imputed.
-This technique helps us develop a representation space and a similarity measure, such that within this learned representation space, \textit{close} individuals by the similarity measure exhibit \textit{similar} potential outcomes.
-This \emph{smoothness} property guarantees highly reliable imputation of counterfactual outcomes for the individuals with a sufficient number of close neighbors from the \textit{alternative} treatment group.
-Specifically, we impute the counterfactual outcomes for these individuals by utilizing the factual outcomes of their proximate neighbors.
-Importantly, this smoothness property also ensures that the imputation can be achieved locally with simple models that require minimal tuning.
-We also explore two distinct methods for imputation: local linear regression and local Gaussian Processes.
+To further boost the performance of local regression methods, we propose to use contrastive learning to identify the close neighbors of individuals for potential outcome imputation.
+Through contrastive learning, we learn a representation space and a similarity measure, such that within this learned representation space, \textit{close} individuals identified by the similarity measure exhibit \textit{similar} potential outcomes.
+This smoothness property facilitates local regression methods as the outcomes are highly correlated locally.
+Consequently, \textit{this ensures that the imputation can be achieved locally within the representation space} with simple models that require minimal tuning.

-To comprehensively assess the efficacy of our data augmentation technique, we demonstrate that our approach asymptotically generates datasets whose probability densities converge to those of RCTs.
-In addition, we provide non-asymptotic generalization bounds for the performance of CATE estimation models trained with our augmented data.
-Our empirical results further demonstrate the efficacy of our method, showcasing consistent enhancements in the performance of state-of-the-art CATE estimation models, including TARNet, CFR-Wass, and CFR-MMD~\citep{shalit}, S-Learner and T-Learner integrated with neural networks, Bayesian Additive Regression Trees (BART)~\citep{hill2011,chipman2010bart,hill2020bayesian} with X-Learner~\citep{kunzel2019metalearners}, and Causal Forests (CF) ~\citep{athey2016recursive} with X-Learner.
-Notably, our method significantly reduces the overfitting tendencies commonly observed in CATE estimation models, where access to a validation dataset is often unattainable.
+Our empirical results in Section~\ref{sec:experiments} further demonstrate the efficacy of our method, showcasing consistent enhancements in the performance of state-of-the-art CATE estimation models, including TARNet, CFR-Wass, and CFR-MMD~\citep{shalit}, S-Learner and T-Learner integrated with neural networks, Bayesian Additive Regression Trees (BART)~\citep{hill2011,chipman2010bart,hill2020bayesian} with X-Learner~\citep{kunzel2019metalearners}, and Causal Forests (CF) ~\citep{athey2016recursive} with X-Learner.

+\textbf{Related Works.} One of the fundamental tasks in causal inference is to estimate \textit{Average Treatment Effects} (ATE) and \textit{Conditional Average Treatment Effects} (CATE)~\citep{neyman1923,rubin2005causal}.
+Various methods have been proposed for ATE estimation, including Covariate Adjustment~\citep{rubin}, Propensity Scores~\citep{rosenbaum1983}, Doubly Robust estimators~\citep{doubly}, Inverse Probability Weighting~\citep{hirano2003}, and recently Reisznet \citep{chernozhukov2022riesznet}.
+While these methods are successful for ATE estimation, they are not directly applicable to CATE estimation.